 Several new on-demand delivery apps are released every day on the App Store and Google Play Store, but most of them do not reach the expected level of success.
-Are these the factors that determine success or problems in on-demand delivery app business?
+Are these the factors that determine success or problems in the on-demand delivery apps business?

 Whether a start-up or enterprise, no one is immune to failure.
 Sometimes, despite the investment, effort, and skill of the team, a project fails.
 One of the first questions to ask yourself is what is the reason for this failure.

 The causes of on-demand delivery apps failure are multiple and can occur throughout the project, starting with the definition of the project and its launch until its delivery, going through all the different stages.

 Here are 7 Common Causes Why On-Demand Delivery Apps Fail?

 1. Failure to Clearly Define and Analyze Your Target Audience and Market